 Campus & Student Centers

 The department also oversees the operation of university auxiliary services including food service, bookstore, vending and shuttle services.
-Additionally, the department is responsible for the University Testing Program, including administering the College Level Examination Program (CLEP), Miller analogies Test (MAT) and distance learning.
-Additionally, this office manages the university-wide box office system providing ticketing needs for all university events.
+Additionally, the department is responsible for the University Testing Program, including administering the College Level Examination Program (CLEP), Miller Analogies Test (MAT) and distance learning.
+Also, this office manages the university-wide box office system providing ticketing needs for all university events.

 To schedule an event in either facility, please email the details to firstname.lastname@example.org.

-The Dean of Student Affairs reports to the Vice President for Student Affairs and is responsible for developing, supervising, evaluating and coordinating the following activities: AccessAbility Services, Campus Ministry, Career Development, Counseling, Assistant Dean of Students, Health Service, Housing and Residence Life, Judicial Affairs, Student Life/Student Activities, and Student Orientation.
+The Dean of Student Affairs reports to the Vice President for Student Affairs and is responsible for developing, supervising, evaluating and coordinating the following services: AccessAbility Services, Career Development, Counseling, Health Service, Judicial Affairs, Research and Assessment, Substance Abuse Prevention, and Student Orientation.

-Three religious denominations have ministries at WestConn (Catholic, Protestant and Jewish), and each welcomes students to come in and chat or join in services and outreach programs to the community.
+Three religious denominations have ministries at Western (Catholic, Protestant and Jewish), and each welcomes students to come in and chat or join in services and outreach programs to the community.

 Career Development Center